Franceway Ranna Cossitt: Teaching and ministry

 In the fall of 1821, he came to a camp meeting held on Wells's Creek, in Stewart county.
-He was accompanied to the meeting by William Clements, an educated gentleman and an elder in the Church, who had previously become acquainted with him.
-An introduction by such a man as Mr. Clements was a recommendation.
-They arrived at the meeting on Saturday.
+He was accompanied by William Clements, an elder in the Church.
 The ministers in attendance included Thomas Calhoun, Robert Baker, and Robert S. Donnell.
-Mr. Cossitt preached on Saturday evening, although still an Episcopalian.
+Cossitt preached on Saturday evening, although he was still an Episcopalian.
 His text was, "If they hear not Moses and the prophets, neither will they be persuaded, though one rose from the dead."
 The sermon was an argument in support of the truth of the Christian Scriptures.
 This was his introduction to Cumberland Presbyterians.
-Mr. Calhoon was the manager of the meeting and treated him with great attention and respect.

-In 1822 he was set apart in the whole work of the ministry in the Cumberland Presbyterian Church and became a member of the Anderson Presbytery.
-On the 19th of February, of the same year, he was married to Miss Lucinda Blair, of Montgomery County.
-Her father was a prominent member of the Church.
-Mr. Cossitt was now fairly identified with the Cumberland Presbyterians.
+In 1822 he joined the work of the ministry in the Cumberland Presbyterian Church and became a member of the Anderson Presbytery.
+On the 19th of February, of the same year, he was married to Miss Lucinda Blair, of Montgomery County, whose father was a prominent member of the Church.
+They went on have five children.

-Shortly after his marriage, he issued a prospectus with a view to the publication of a paper, which he proposed to call the Western Star.
-For some reason, the publication was never commenced.
+Shortly after his marriage, he issued a prospectus with a view to the publication of a paper, which he proposed to call the Western Star; however, the publication was never commenced.
 After spending two or three years in New York, he moved to Elkton, Kentucky, and established a school there.
-His associations at Elkton were unusually pleasant.
-He always spoke of them with interest.

 Cumberland College

 Establishment

-At the sessions of the Cumberland Synod at Princeton, in 1825, the plan of Cumberland College was projected, and commissioners were appointed to examine particular points and make the location.
-Another set of commissioners was appointed to procure a charter for the proposed Institution from the Legislature of Kentucky.
+At the sessions of the Cumberland Synod at Princeton, in 1825, the plan of Cumberland College was announced.
+Commissioners were appointed to examine particular points and make the location and a second set of commissioners was appointed to procure a charter for the proposed Institution from the Legislature of Kentucky.
 It was to have been called the Cumberland Presbyterian College.
-The gentlemen who visited the Legislature for the purpose of procuring a charter were advised to drop the "Presbyterian" from the proposed name, as it might arouse sectarian opposition among the members and their friends, and thus cause the application to be rejected.
+The men who visited the Legislature to procure a charter were advised to drop the "Presbyterian" from the proposed name, as it might arouse sectarian opposition among the members and their friends, and thus cause the application to be rejected.
 Accordingly, the application was made for a charter of Cumberland College.
-The change was displeasing to some leading members of the Church and was perhaps the first step in producing a series of embarrassments which in process of time became very numerous and great—so much that in a few years the existence of the Institution was placed in jeopardy.
+The change was displeasing to some leading members of the Church and was perhaps the first step in producing a series of embarrassments which grew so much that in a few years the existence of the Institution was placed in jeopardy.

-Princeton and Elkton were rivals in their efforts for the location.
-The Institution was located in the vicinity of Princeton; a farm was bought about a mile from the town.
+The Institution was located in the vicinity of Princeton and a farm was bought about a mile from the town.
 It was to be a manual labor school, and arrangements were made accordingly.
-Mr. Cossitt was chosen President and opened the College for the reception of students in March 1826.
+Cossitt was chosen to be President and opened the college in March 1826.
+He would be president for the next seventeen years.